-This is where you will find details about all years of your programme as well as details about individual units for the current academic year.
+This is where you will find details about all individual units for the current academic year.

 The Catalogues also provide links to the relevant areas of the University's assessment regulations, showing how these are applied to this programme of study.